 Like the gaping mouth of a gigantic celestial creature, the cometary globule CG4 glows menacingly in this image from ESO’s Very Large Telescope.
 Although it looks huge and bright in this image it is actually a faint nebula and not easy to observe.
 The exact nature of CG4 remains a mystery.
 Credit: ESO

-Three-colour composite mosaic image of the Eagle Nebula (Messier 16, or NGC 6611), based on images obtained with the Wide-Field Imager camera on the MPG/ESO 2.2-metre telescope at the La Silla Observatory.
-At the centre, the so-called “Pillars of Creation” can be seen.
+Three-color composite mosaic image of the Eagle Nebula (Messier 16, or NGC 6611), based on images obtained with the Wide-Field Imager camera on the MPG/ESO 2.2-meter telescope at the La Silla Observatory.
+At the center, the so-called “Pillars of Creation” can be seen.
 This wide-field image shows not only the central pillars, but also several others in the same star-forming region, as well as a huge number of stars in front of, in, or behind the Eagle Nebula.
 The cluster of bright stars to the upper right is NGC 6611, home to the massive and hot stars that illuminate the pillars.
 The “Spire” — another large pillar — is in the middle left of the image.
-This image is a composite of 3 filters in the visible range: B (blue), V (green) and R (red).
+This image is a composite of 3 filters in the visible range: B (blue), V (green), and R (red).
 Credit: ESO

 ESO’s Very Large Telescope in Chile has captured the most detailed image ever taken of the Medusa Nebula (also known Abell 21 and Sharpless 2-274).
-As the star at the heart of this nebula made its final transition into retirement, it shed its outer layers into space, forming this colourful cloud.
+As the star at the heart of this nebula made its final transition into retirement, it shed its outer layers into space, forming this colorful cloud.
 The image foreshadows the final fate of the Sun, which will eventually also become an object of this kind.
 Credit: ESO

 This broad image of the Carina Nebula, a region of massive star formation in the southern skies, was taken in infrared light using the HAWK-I camera on ESO’s Very Large Telescope.
-Many previously hidden features, scattered across a spectacular celestial landscape of gas, dust and young stars, have emerged.
+Many previously hidden features, scattered across a spectacular celestial landscape of gas, dust, and young stars, have emerged.
 Credit: ESO/T. Preibisch

 Located inside the Large Magellanic Cloud (LMC) – one of our closest galaxies – in what some describe as a frightening sight, the Tarantula nebula is worth looking at in detail.
 Also known as 30 Doradus or NGC 2070, the nebula owes its name to the arrangement of its bright patches that somewhat resemble the legs of a tarantula.
-Taking the name of one of the biggest spiders on Earth is very fitting in view of the gigantic proportions of this celestial nebula — it measures nearly 1,000 light years across !
-Its proximity, the favourable inclination of the LMC, and the absence of intervening dust make this nebula one of the best laboratories to better understand the formation of massive stars.
-This spectacular nebula is energised by an exceptionally high concentration of massive stars, often referred to as super star clusters.
+Taking the name of one of the biggest spiders on Earth is very fitting in view of the gigantic proportions of this celestial nebula — it measures nearly 1,000 light years across!
+Its proximity, the favorable inclination of the LMC, and the absence of intervening dust make this nebula one of the best laboratories to better understand the formation of massive stars.
+This spectacular nebula is energized by an exceptionally high concentration of massive stars, often referred to as super star clusters.
 This image is based on data acquired with the 1.5 m Danish telescope at the ESO La Silla Observatory in Chile, through three filters (B: 80 s, V: 60 s, R: 50 s).
 Credit: ESO/IDA/Danish 1.5 m/R. Gendler, C. C. Thöne, C. Féron, and J.-E. Ovaldsen

 Located in the direction of the constellation Dorado in the Large Magellanic Cloud, the resplendent object known as NGC 2060 is the aftermath of a supernova.
 These powerful explosions serve as the death knell for massive stars, blasting heated matter out into surrounding space at great speed.
 Credit: ESO

-The massive star factory known as the Trifid Nebula was captured in all its glory with the Wide-Field Imager camera attached to the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory in northern Chile.
+The massive star factory known as the Trifid Nebula was captured in all its glory with the Wide-Field Imager camera attached to the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in northern Chile.
 So named for the dark dust bands that trisect its glowing heart, the Trifid Nebula is a rare combination of three nebulae types that reveal the fury of freshly formed stars and point to more star birth in the future.
 The field of view of the image is approximately 19 x 26 arcminutes.
 The Trifid Nebula is also known as NGC 6514 and Messier 20.
 Credit: ESO

 These data have been used to show that huge amounts of cool gas are being ejected from the central parts of this galaxy.
 This will make it more difficult for the next generation of stars to form.
 Credit: ALMA (ESO/NAOJ/NRAO)/Erik Rosolowsky